Taiwancylis

 Taiwancylis is a genus of moths belonging to the family Tortricidae.
 It contains only one species, Taiwancylis cladodium, which is found in Taiwan.

+The moth species is reported from Kerala outside Taiwan by Poon et al.

 The wingspan of the holotype, a male, is 11.5 mm.
 It was caught in mid-May in Shanping, Kaohsiung, at 640 m above sea level.